 Another excellent approach to validating a suspicious link is to use copy/paste.

-Rather than just hovering over it, right click on the link you’re uncertain of.
+Rather than just hovering over it, right-click on the link you’re uncertain of.

-Copying the target link address
+Copying the destination link to the clipboard.

 Now, right-click on the address bar in your browser.

-Target URL pasted into the address bar.
+Link pasted into an address bar.

 You can now see what was pasted.
-This is the true target or destination: the part you normally don’t see, and the site you would have been taken to had you blindly clicked the link.
+This is the true target or destination: the part you normally don’t see and the site you would have been taken to had you blindly clicked the original link.
+In this example, it’s fairly obvious this link wasn’t going to take you to eBay at all, but to some other site.

-After pasting, if it’s a link you want to go to, just press Enter.
-If not, press ESC and it’ll be erased from the address bar.
+• If not, press ESC and it’ll be erased from the address bar.

 Dealing with mismatches